 We expected the Budget to major on support for the economy and those directly affected by the upheaval.
 Indeed, there were many positive announcements on that front in addition to other measures which are detailed below.

-The overarching message was that the Covid-19 problems area temporary and that they will be overcome with the Government supporting all those affected by it at every turn.
+The overarching message was that the Covid-19 problems are temporary and that they will be overcome with the Government supporting all those affected by it at every turn.
 In addition, measures were announced which honour the Election manifesto pledges and lay the foundation for the Country to move forward with spending on infrastructure, education and green policies.

-In my analysis below, I detail the ‘highlights’ and identify those areas where care is needed, or planning may need to be undertaken.
+Below we outline the ‘highlights’ and identify those areas where care is needed, or planning may need to be undertaken.
 For help or advice, please do get in touch.

-Simon Littlejohns, Head of Tax, Friend Partnership Ltd
+David Gillies, Head of Tax, Friend Partnership Ltd

 Budget 2020: key points for businesses

 Covid-19 – a range of measures were announced to provide extra financial support for the NHS and support businesses and individuals affected by the outbreak.
 The main measures are: loan funding, time to pay arrangements for tax liabilities with a dedicated helpline to deal with cases, SSP repayments for businesses with fewer than 250 employees.

 Corporation Tax – as previously announced the rate of corporation tax is to remain at 19%.

 Entrepreneurs’ Relief – is to remain but with the Lifetime Allowance restricted to £1 million (it was £10 million) with effect for disposals on or after Budget day.
 There are forestalling rules which may thwart any pre-Budget planning which some taxpayers may have undertaken.
 This measure is a ‘cliff edge’ that had been feared by many.

 IR35 – the rules which have been extended to large and medium sized businesses in the private sector will be effective from April 2020 albeit with HMRC agreeing a ‘lighter touch’ for engagers struggling with the expected compliance pressures.